-When you activate the trial version of the product, a 1000 GB storage and 30-day free subscription to Acronis Cloud is assigned to your account automatically.
+When you activate the trial version of the product, a 1000 GB storage and free subscription to Acronis Cloud for the True Image trial period is assigned to your account automatically.
 See details in Trial version information (p.
-13).
+14).

 Full version